hcilab/wams/README.md

 This code creates a green square on the canvas with coordinates `{ x: 200, y: 200 }` and a side of `100`.

-### Multi-screen Hello world
+### Hello world: Multi-Screen
 Here is a simple example to show how several screens work with WAMS.

-This example will:
-- spawn a draggable square
-- position connected screens in a line.
+This example will spawn a draggable square and position connected screens in a line.

 Put this code to your **app.js** file:
 ```javascript